rafael1109-moura/rafael1109-moura/README.md

 - 👋 Hi, I'm @rafael1109-moura
-- 👀 I'm interested in AI and Python
+- 👀 I'm interested in AI, Python, C and C++
 - 🌱 I'm learning LoT, AI and programming techniques
 - 💞️ I want to collaborate on challenging projects
 - 📫 How to contact me rafamouratwd@gmail.com